csh-dis/phd-info/visits-conferences.md

 Depending on the funding source of your salary, there may be specific considerations for longer-term research and training activities while you are employed on a particular project.
 See below.

 ### CSH approval
 If you are traveling to take part in a research collaboration, or to attend a scientific conference, this is considered a "business trip" and is generally not subject to any limitations on length.
-Nonetheless, please notify the CSH Grants Executive Officer as early as possible
+Submit your request for a "business trip" through the timekeeping system.

-All PhD students are eligible for paid leave to pursue research training programs, such as summer schoolsDepending on the funding source for your salary, there may be specific considerations for longer-term research and training activities while you are employed on a particular project.
-Check with the CSH Grant Executive Officer \(if you are paid by your advisor\) or with the CSH graduate program \(if you are paid by the program\).
+All PhD students are eligible for paid leave to pursue research training programs, such as schools and workshops.
+Programs ≤ 2 weeks are generally permissable without any specific considerations.
+Depending on the funding source for your salary, there may be specific considerations for research training activities ≥ 2 weeks.
+Please check with the CSH Grant Executive Officer as soon as possible to discuss any research training programs ≥ 2 weeks in length.

 If you would like to apply for the the ÖAW International Communication program, you will not apply as an individutal but instead CSH will submit an application on your behalf.
-Please contact the CSH Grant Executive Officer as early as possible to discuss your application.
+Please contact the CSH Grant Executive Officer to discuss your application.

 ### university approval
-If you want to request a leave of absence from your university in the case of research visits or training programs that last ≥4 weeks, please consult the policies governing leave at your university.
+If you want to request a leave of absence from your university in the case of research visits or training programs that last ≥ 4 weeks, please consult the policies governing leave at your university.
 These policies are university-wide and independent of the particular program of study.
 - [TUWien](https://www.tuwien.at/studium/studieren-an-der-tuw/beurlaubung)
 - [UniWien](https://doktorat.univie.ac.at/en/doctoralphd-programmes/leave-of-absence/)
 *more information coming soon*